Enable webhooks to get a real time notification when something happens in PassFort.

 What are webhook events?

-You can enable webhooks for these events:
+You can enable webhooks for the following events:

 How to configure webhooks

-To enable a webhook to send callbacks:
+To enable a webhook to send payloads:

 - Go to Manage account > Webhook config.